-Pending in the district court on Obermiller's petition for a writ of habeas corpus.
+Pending in the 6th Circuit on the denial of Obermiller's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 04/20/16, the Ohio Supreme Court affirmed Obermiller's conviction and death sentence on direct appeal.
 Meanwhile, on 02/12/13 and 01/29/14, the trial court denied Obermiller's postconviction relief petition; ultimately the court of appeals affirmed the trial court's denial of relief on 04/04/19.
-On 08/20/20, Obermiller filed with the district court a petition for a writ of habeas corpus, which he amended on 12/29/21.
-The Warden filed a return of writ on 04/21/22.
+On 08/20/20, Obermiller filed with the district court a petition for a writ of habeas corpus.
 On 09/13/22, the district court denied Obermiller's 04/11/22 motion to stay his case pending the completion of serious mental illness claims in state court.
-On 12/16/22, Obermiller filed a traverse; the Warden filed a sur-reply on 04/07/23.
+On 09/30/24, the court denied Obermiller's habeas petition.
+Obermiller appealed to the 6th Circuit on 10/01/24.
 Meanwhile, on 04/07/22, Obermiller filed in the trial court a postconviction petition alleging that he is ineligible for the death penalty due to serious mental illness; the trial court granted his motion for an expert on 04/25/22.
 On 05/19/23, the trial court granted the State's motions for an order for Obermiller to undergo a psychiatric evaluation.
-On 06/20/23, Obermiller renewed his objections to the State's request for an SMI evaluation; the State responded on 06/21/23.
 On 06/23/23, the trial court partially granted Obermiller's motion to limit the State's evaluation; on 07/19/23, the trial court denied the State's motion to reconsider the court's imposed examination parameters which excluded investigation on the impairment prong.
+On 07/30/24, the State opposed Obermiller's SMI petition.
+On 08/13/24, Obermiller filed a motion to partially strike the psychiatric evaluation and the State's brief in opposition which relied on the psychiatric evaluation, which the trial court partially granted on 10/31/24.
+On 12/13/24, the State filed a motion for leave to file its opposition to Obermiller's postconviction petition.